Leica TL2 vs Nikon Z7

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the Z7 has an electronic viewfinder (3690k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the TL2 relies on live view and the rear LCD for framing.
 That said, the TL2 can be equipped with an optional viewfinder – the Visoflex (Typ 020).
 The adjacent table lists some of the other core features of the Leica TL2 and Nikon Z7 along with similar information for a selection of comparators.

 One feature that differentiates the Z7 and the TL2 is in-body image stabilization (IBIS).
-The Z7 reduces the risk of handshake-induced blur with all attached lenses, while the TL2 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The Z7 reduces the risk of handshake-induced blur with all attached lenses, while the TL2 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The Nikon Z7 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.